akeryilmaz/NetworkProjectPart2/README.txt

 4: s: $ python3 s/s_sender.py 2

 After the experiment ends, the scripts running on s and d should be terminated by themselves.
-Please kill the scripts running on r1 & r2 before moving on to the next experiment by pressing CTRL+C until the scripts stops their execution.
+Please stop the scripts running on r1 & r2 before moving on to the next experiment by pressing CTRL+C until the scripts stops their execution.

 -- 15% Packet loss experiment --